 10. DURATION AND TERMINATION

-10.1 This Agreement shall come into force on the date hereof and, subject as provided in clauses 10.2, 10.4 and 10.5 and 10.6, shall continue in force for an initial probationary period of 6 months and thereafter unless or until terminated by either party giving to the other written notice expiring at or at any time after the end of that period.
+10.1 This Agreement shall come into force on the date hereof and, subject as provided in clauses 10.2, 10.4 and 10.5 and 10.6, shall continue in force for an initial period of 12 months and thereafter unless or until terminated by either party giving to the other written notice expiring at or at any time after the end of that period.

 10.2 Either party shall be entitled forthwith to terminate this Agreement by written notice to the other if:

 10.2.1 that other party commits a repudiatory breach of any of the provisions of this Agreement;

 10.2.2 in the case of a breach capable of remedy, fails to remedy the same within 30 days after receipt of a written notice giving full particulars of the breach and requiring it to be remedied;

 10.2.3 an encumbrancer takes possession or a receiver or trustee is appointed over any of the property or assets of that other party;